IDEA’s Field Statistics can save you a wealth of time. It should be the first thing you go to after importing a file. Why?

 Every control total is available in one view.
 And because everything is in one view, you can quickly spot anomalies such as negative quantities on inventory records, $0.00 amounts on disbursed checks, or accounts receivable invoices with a due date in the year 3015.
 Even better, you can extract the questionable records by clicking on the hyperlink and selecting “Save.”
 No need to write an extraction equation.

-The real power of Field Statistics is in the Equation Editor.
+But where’s the magic?
+It’s in the Equation Editor.
 You can call any value listed in Field Statistics into an IDEA equation.
 For example, perhaps you wish to review purchase card transaction amounts that are over the company’s average amount.
 Without @FieldStatistics, you could extract the data with an equation that might look like this:

 AMOUNT >= 3773

 Assuming 3773 is the average transaction amount in your file.

 If you used @FieldStatistics, your equation would look something like this:

 The difference is that the second equation is reusable and “sharable” because it uses a parameter that fluctuates with each file instead of a hard coded value.
 You save time by doing work once instead of doing the same work repetitively.